erithmetic/nodeify/README.markdown

 ### require()

-Under the standard Rails asset pipeline regime, the sprockets gem is used to manage JavaScript file loading/dependencies through the `//= require xxx` syntax.
+Under the standard Rails asset pipeline regime, the Sprockets gem is used to manage JavaScript file loading/dependencies through the `//= require xxx` syntax.
 With Nodeify, your javascripts fit into the standard CommonJS modules framework.
-You can use `var MyLib = require('./xxx')` statements that are relative to your `app/assets/javascripts` directory and `lib/assets/javascripts` directory (both paths are added to NODE_PATHS).
+You can use `var MyLib = require('./xxx')` statements that are relative to your `app/assets/javascripts` directory.
 You can also use require() to load Node.js npm modules (see below).

+Note that you cannot require anything outside of app/assets/javascripts.
+This is OK because anything that would go into lib/assets or vendor/assets should probably be its own npm module, anyway.
+At the very least you can dump extra libraries into app/assets/javascripts/lib and require them with `var foo = require('lib/foo');`.

 #### Understanding require()

 The CommonJS require() works a bit differently than Ruby's require or the sprockets //= require.
 CommonJS isolates modules (any code grouped into a file) into its own environment.
 Variables defined local to the module will only be available in that module.
-To expose certain objects...

-TODO: Explanation

-In the meantime, google CommonJS modules.
+Here are a couple of quick examples:

+    // in app/assets/javascripts/lib/misc.js
+    exports.cool = function() {
+      console.log('exports are cool');
+    };

+    // in app/assets/javascripts/my-class.js
+    var MyClass = function() { };
+    MyClass.prototype.cool = function() {
+      console.log('prototypes are cool');
+    };
+    module.exports = MyClass;     // note that it's module.exports

+    // in app/assets/javascripts/application.js
+    var misc = require('./lib/misc'),
+        MyClass = require('./my-class'),
+        _ = require('underscore');  // this is an npm module

+    misc.cool();
+    var klass = new MyClass();
+    klass.cool();
+    _.each([1,2], function(i) { console.log(i); });

 ### Node modules